 It depends on the litter!!
 Our adult dogs range from 15-80 lbs; therefore, we offer three different sizes from which to choose.
 Our Miniatures (minis) are 15-35 lbs, Mediums 35-50 lbs and our Standards are 50-85 lbs.
-We do NOT breed any puppies that will be smaller than 25 lbs full-grown because ALL Retrievers are at LEAST 60 lbs full grown; Golden Retrievers do not exist in miniature sizes.
-If we keep breeding back to miniature poodle (to get smaller and smaller) we would essentially breed out all of the Retriever genetics.
-Any "mini" that you see that weighs less than 25 lbs is genetically OVER 90 percent miniature poodle, which affects the dog's temperament.
-Please check our litters page for more information on our current litters.
+We do NOT breed toy sizes or any puppies that will be smaller than 15 lbs. full-grown because ALL Golden Retrievers are at LEAST 60 lbs full grown; Golden Retrievers do not exist in miniature sizes.
+If we keep breeding back to miniature poodle (to get smaller and smaller sized goldendoodles) we essentially breed out all of the Retriever genetics.
+Please understand that miniature goldendoodles are (genetically, when DNA tested) mostly miniature poodle.

 We don't!
 It's not healthy to spay or neuter dogs until they have gone through puberty.
 Research confirms that spaying or neutering young puppies affects bone density and joints; it can also cause spay incontinence.
-Therefore, if you spay/neuter prior to age nine months old, our Health Guarantee will not cover hip/elbow/patella displaysia.
-We do require our puppy buyers to sign a contract stating they will spay or neuter their puppy after age 9 months old (after puberty) to prevent cancers and pyometra.
+Therefore, if you spay/neuter prior to age twelve months old, our Health Guarantee is void.
+We do require our puppy buyers to sign a contract stating they will spay or neuter their puppy after age 12 months old (after puberty) to prevent unwanted pregnancies, cancers and pyometra.

 Breeding rights are potentially available for approved breeders, call us for more information.

 Unlike most breeders, we do NOT breed for any particular color.
 Poodles (like people!) come in dozens of colors and so do our doodles.
 We embrace diversity (in both people and in dogs!!!) and we Love and Celebrate ALL different colors.
-Our puppies are red, cream, apricot, black, chocolate, and Parti (white with colored spots).
+Our puppies are red, cream, apricot, black, chocolate, merle, grey, silver, brown, and Parti (white with colored spots).
 That said, we highly discourage families from choosing a puppy based JUST on color!!
 Coat color can and (probably will) change as the puppy ages!
-This is the reason why our family selection date is when the puppies are at least seven weeks old; families can then assess personality, coat-type, size and activity level before choosing their puppy.
+This is the reason why our family selection date is when the puppies are at least six weeks old; families can then assess personality, coat-type, size, and activity level before choosing their puppy.
 If color is your number one priority, Peters Puppies will not be a good fit; you will be better served by an online pet store (such as Puppy Spot) or a breeder that lets you choose from a photograph when the puppy is very young.
 Please check our current litters for more information on our current wait-list process.

 There’s no such thing as a 100% hypoallergenic dog; some people are allergic to dog saliva or dander, not the fur.
-That said, our dogs are low to non-shedding and most allergy-sufferers can tolerate our dogs.
+That said, our dogs are low to non-shedding and many allergy-sufferers can tolerate our dogs.
 We can do a T-shirt test for you (you send us a T-shirt and we will have our dogs sleep with it and add dog hair) so that you can gauge the severity of your allergic reaction.
 Also, we are happy to DNA coat test puppies for you (the DNA testing/lab fee applies) prior to the selection date, to help you select the most allergy friendly of the puppies.
 DNA testing is the only way to know for CERTAIN if a puppy is Plus/Plus for Curl and F/F for furnishings and N/N for shedding.
 If you have severe allergies, it is quite possible that you will not tolerate a goldendoodle; unfortunately, we are unable to place puppies in homes on a "trial" basis.
 Please consult with your allergist prior to reserving a puppy.

 We DNA test all of our adult dogs prior to breeding; therefore, our puppies are guaranteed to NEVER get any of the genetically inheritable diseases for which we are able to test through Paw Print genetics (see list on our health guarantee).
 Of course, not all genetic diseases are testable in advance (nor are diseases such as cancer), but as science evolves, we add more tests to our program.
 Upon request, (lab and DNA kit fees apply) we can also DNA coat test puppies for you, to see which puppy is the most hypoallergenic based on furnishing, curl, and shed genes.

 Inside our home, using Service Dog Protocols we learned when raising puppies for Upstate Guide Dogs.
 Specifically, the first few weeks of life our puppies are raised right in our bedrooms in our home near Raleigh, NC.
-Then (age 2 weeks old) our puppies are moved into dining room, surrounded by the hustle and bustle of our busy family and other dogs.
+Then (age 2 weeks old) our puppies are moved into our dining room, surrounded by the hustle and bustle of our busy family and other dogs.
 At age four weeks old, our puppies are moved into the toddler room, which is 20 x 25 and right off our kitchen.
-Our puppies then have a doggy-door to go outside into a 3500 sq foot play yard with small and large motor skill equipment, including steps, ramps, wheelchairs, walkers, balance boards and many other enrichment activities.
+Our puppies then have a doggy-door to go outside into our 3500 sq. foot play yard with small and large motor skill equipment, including steps, ramps, wheelchairs, walkers, balance boards and many other enrichment activities.
 See the daily videos on our Facebook page!
-We begin the crate-training and housebreaking process at age five weeks old, which is why our puppies are Well on their way to being housebroken by age eight weeks old.
-Read our hundreds of reviews and check out our Facebook for pictures and daily live-stream videos.
+We begin the crate-training and housebreaking process at age five weeks old.
+Our puppies are Well on their way to being housebroken by age eight weeks old.
+Read our hundreds of reviews and check out our Facebook for pictures and daily videos.

-Because our puppies are crate-trained, we are happy to have our puppies fly WITH you in-cabin from Raleigh, NC airport (or Charlotte or Richmond), but we will not ship our puppies in cargo.
-The cargo areas of planes are not climate controlled.
-Our son will personally deliver our puppies to many locations along the East Coast for $350.
+Because our puppies are crate-trained, we are happy to have our puppies fly WITH you in-cabin from Raleigh, NC airport (or Charlotte or Richmond), but we will not ship our puppies in cargo with the suitcases.
+We also have established a trusting relationship with a transporter who will deliver your puppy from our home directly to your home for a reasonable fee.
 Contact us for more information regarding delivery.

 Sandy started puppy raising for Upstate Guide Dogs in the mid 90’s.
-Our puppies are raised with Early Neurological Stimulation, Puppy Culture, and Service Dog Protocols inside our home.
-Our program is modeled after the Monks of New Skete (Google "The Art of Raising a Puppy") and many of our puppies (over the last 25 years) have become service dogs, therapy dogs, and emotional support dogs.
+Our puppies are raised with Early Neurological Stimulation, Puppy Culture, Avidog, and Service Dog Protocols inside our home.
+Many of our puppies (over the years) have become service dogs, therapy dogs, and emotional support dogs.
 Therapy and Service dog prospects will be chosen by a trainer (not the client) after temperament testing.
 If you are needing a Service Dog or Therapy Dog, please contact us directly for more information.

 YES!
 Because they don’t shed, all doodles should be groomed every 8 - 10 weeks at the minimum.
 See my resources page for grooming resources.

 Our adult dogs are given a thorough physical exam (including blood work and fecal) by a reproductive specialist vet (90 minutes away) prior to every breeding.
-We also DNA test all our adult dogs so that we can breed out hundreds of genetically inheritable diseases, such as Von Willdebrands and Degenerative Myleopathy.
+We also DNA test all our adult dogs so that we can breed out hundreds of genetically inheritable diseases, such as Von Willebrand's disease and Degenerative Myelopathy.
 Although Hip and elbow Dysplasia are often caused by environmental factors (NOT genetics), we also X-ray our adult dogs' hips and elbows to help prevent dysplasia.
-We offer a lifetime guarantee for the diseases for which we are able to test (Paw Print genetics) and a two year guarantee for displaysia and other diseases (see health guarantee for a complete list).
-Most of our dogs also have certifications by the OFA for cardiac, patella, eyes and thyroid.
+We offer a lifetime guarantee for the diseases for which we are able to test (Embark genetics) and a two year guarantee for displaysia and other diseases (see health guarantee for a complete list).
+In addition, our adult dogs also have certifications by the Orthopedic Foundation for Animals for normal cardiac, patella, eyes and thyroid.

-We will microchip your puppy (if you desire) and it's required if you want us to register your puppy with GANA; however, be aware that in 2016 we had six puppies that had SEVERE reactions from microchips that migrated.
-Those six puppies required surgeries (and months of antibiotics) which resulted in many other immune related issues later.
+We no longer microchip puppies before they go to their homes.
+In 2016, we had six puppies (out of 12) that had SEVERE reactions from microchips that migrated.
+Those six puppies required surgeries (and months and months of antibiotics) which resulted in many other immune related issues later.
 Leaving our home and getting vaccines is stress enough on our puppies, without adding in microchipping.
 Instead, we suggest that families microchip their puppy when the puppy is older and the immune system is more mature.
 Please watch this video https://healthypets.mercola.com/sites/healthypets/archive/2009/11/14/how-safe-are-pet-microchips.aspx

 Our puppies come with a licensed vet exam record, their first shots, training information, and a goody bag.
 In addition, we also send you home with your puppy's "lovey", the SNUGGLE PUPPY that has been your puppy's crate buddy since age five weeks old.

 The American Kennel Club (AKC) does not register doodles.
 It took AKC over 100 years to recognize and register Golden Retrievers (which was a deliberate mix of Water Tweed Spaniel and flat coat retriever in the 1800s in Scotland).
 We do NOT register our dogs/puppies with GANA because that registry organization REQUIRES that we microchip puppies; we experienced HUGE issues with micro-chipping our babies in the past and no longer find micro-chipping safe (see FAQ about shots/microchip).
 See video https://healthypets.mercola.com/sites/healthypets/archive/2009/11/14/how-safe-are-pet-microchips.aspx